rosseca/flutter-state-interview-test/README.md

 5. YOU CANNOT USE ANY PACKAGES.

 ## Second exercise
-Add another button "-" that every time is tapped, it subtracts 1 to the counter of the counter.
+Add another button "-" that every time is tapped, it subtracts 1 to the counter.
 Note that the value should never be below 0.